HarryChiao/comms/index.md

 3. Erase and Write using esptool:

     1. Download **esptool**: open your Command Line or Terminal and try `pip install esptool`.
 Then, try `esptool -h` or `esptool.py -h` to see if esptool is ready.
-    2. Now we need to use esptool to erase the flash in ESP32S3 and write the firmware into ESP32S3.
+    2. Now we need to use esptool to erase the flash in ESP32S3 and write the firmware into ESP32S3 using the commands with the **Port Name** and the **Bin File** from the steps above.
         1. **Erase**:
         ``esptool.py --chip esp32s3 --port [Port Name] erase_flash``